Joletaxi19/thesis-desi-cmb-fli/docs/index.md

-# thesis-desi-cmb-fli
+# Thesis overview

-Welcome to the documentation for the stripped-down thesis repository.
-The goal is to provide a ready-to-extend scaffold with working docs, packaging, and test infrastructure while leaving the scientific implementation up to you.
+This documentation collects design notes for a thesis-scale analysis combining DESI galaxy clustering with CMB lensing from Planck and ACT using field-level inference (FLI).
+The repository is maintained as a stripped scaffold: packaging, testing, and documentation workflows remain available so the scientific pieces can be reimplemented with a clean slate.

-Use this space to capture the big-picture goals of your project once you start adding code again.
-For now it serves as a landing page for the development skeleton.
+These pages should capture cosmological objectives, data products, and pipeline decisions as the project progresses from concept to a full FLI analysis.